-Use migration with Storage vMotion to relocate the configuration file of a virtual machine and virtual disks while the virtual machine is powered on.
+Migrate a virtual machine with Storage vMotion to relocate the configuration file and virtual disks while the virtual machine is powered on.

 You can change the virtual machine host during a migration with Storage vMotion.